Coming Soon to AppExchange — 2026

 showInlineBooleanfalseWhen ON, the calendar is always visible without needing to click a button.

-weekStartsOnMondayBooleanfalseWhen ON, the calendar week begins on Monday.
+weekStartsOnMondayBooleanfalseWhen ON, the calendar week begins on Monday instead of Sunday.

-showSelectedSummaryBooleantrueWhen ON, displays a summary showing how many dates are selected.
+showSelectedSummaryBooleantrueWhen ON, displays a summary showing how many dates are selected and their date ranges.

-showDoneButtonInlineBooleantrueWhen ON, shows a Done button that collapses the calendar to a summary.
+showDoneButtonInlineBooleantrueWhen ON, shows a Done button that collapses the calendar to a summary view.

 Constraint Properties